runceel/ReactiveProperty/docs/docs/features/Commanding.md

 subscription.Dispose();
 ```

-And has another override of Action<IDisposable> argument.
+And has another override of Action&lt;IDisposable&gt; argument.
 It is used together with CompositeDisposable class.

 ```cs